NORDUGRID-MEMO-13

 The bug is declared closed by the technical coordination group.
 This happens in the following cases:

-1. The bug is fixed, verified and the fix is shipped with an official release
+1. the bug is fixed, verified and the fix is shipped with an official release, or

-The technical coordination group will inspect and close VERIFIED bugs once a month.
+The technical coordination group inspects and closes VERIFIED bugs within few days after a release.

 Quality assurance for bugs reported to all ARC versions is done by the technical coordination group during the regular meetings.